About me

 RESEARCH

-My research focuses primarily on the measurement of the passage of time as a means of disentangling recent human evolution, but I recognize the limitations of single-field approaches.
-Hence I strive for interdisciplinary and engagement with local and international teams.
+My research has focused primarily on the measurement of the passage of time as a means of disentangling recent human evolution, but I recognize the limitations of single-field approaches.
+Hence, I strive for interdisciplinary collaboration and engagement with local and international teams.

 EDUCATION & CAREER